Playerse/internalization/README.md

 ## Thank You

 Thank you for your interest in contributing to the Playerse localization project.
-Your contributions help us make our games more accessible to players around the world.
+Your contributions help us make platform more accessible to players around the world.
 If you have any questions or concerns about the translation process, please contact us at [localization@playerse.com](mailto:localization@playerse.com).